hybridgroup/gobot/platforms/sphero/bb8/README.md

 ### OSX

-To run any of the Gobot BLE code you must use the `GODEBUG=cgocheck=0` flag in order to get around some of the issues in the CGo-based implementation.
+If you connect by name, then you do not need to worry about the Bluetooth LE ID.
+However, if you want to connect by ID, OS X uses its own Bluetooth ID system which is different from the IDs used on Linux.
+The code calls thru the XPC interfaces provided by OSX, so as a result does not need to run under sudo.

 For example:

-    GODEBUG=cgocheck=0 go run examples/bb8.go BB-1247
+    go run examples/bb8.go BB-1247

-OSX uses its own Bluetooth ID system which is different from the IDs used on Linux.
-The code calls thru the XPC interfaces provided by OSX, so as a result does not need to run under sudo.

 ### Ubuntu